nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91/index.rst

      - | `Thingy\:91 product page`_
        | `nRF9160 System in Package (SiP) <nRF9160 product website_>`_

-The nRF Connect SDK also offers :ref:`samples <cellular_samples>` dedicated to these devices.
+The nRF Connect SDK also offers :ref:`samples <cellular_samples>` dedicated to these devices, as well as compatible :ref:`drivers` and :ref:`libraries`.

 If you want to go through a hands-on online training to familiarize yourself with cellular IoT technologies and development of cellular applications, enroll in the `Cellular IoT Fundamentals course`_ in the `Nordic Developer Academy`_.